 - To serve as an example of sustainable urban agriculture through the exploration of local food production and sales.

-Student members of Earth Charter Butler and the CUE 'broke ground' on the farm in 2010.
+Student members of Earth Charter Butler and the CUES 'broke ground' on the farm in 2010.
 The farm has expanded over the years, with generous support from the Nina Mason Pulliam Charitable Trust and Butler University.
-Tim Dorsey joined CUE Farm in 2011 as farm manager.
+Tim Dorsey joined CUES Farm in 2011 as farm manager.

 Sales and Products